 The St. Paul Island Tour is the best way to see the island.
-Everything’s included: flights, naturalist guide (with a warm, dry van!!), three meals a day and accommodations.
-The 3-day/2-night tour (TDX300) is 25 percent off for the remainder of the 2018 season.
+Everything except airfare is included: naturalist guide (with a warm, dry van!!), three meals a day and accommodations.

 The community of St. Paul is very welcoming to visitors on the tour.
 The hotel (King Eider) is at the airport.
 It features shared baths–the rooms are clean and comfy.
 And the wi-fi is free.
 Take your meals at the Trident Seafoods cafeteria.
 Our guides, Claudia and Sulli, knew where all the critters were…and the best way to approach them for an up-close look.
 Check out the photos.